rebelsky/csc151/outlines/bodies/lists.md

 Lists
 -----

-* Original notion of lists:
+* Our first encounters with lists.
     * Collection of values
     * Homogeneous: All the values in a list are the same type
     * Used primarily with `map` and `for-each`